in 1910, a remnant of the original inner defense line's earth works was still visible next to the monument honoring Jefferson Davis

-The Jefferson Davis statue in Richmond is at the intersection of Monument Avenue and what is now Davis Avenue.
+The Jefferson Davis statue in Richmond was at the intersection of Monument Avenue and what is now Davis Avenue.
 The Monument Avenue Commission circulated background material on it for a public forum in August, 2017:1

 Date Conceived: December 21, 1889 (10 days after his death)